wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-build-measure-speed-repeat/index.md

 Maybe I get around to help moving it forward a bit, I have ideas.
 But it's not my project, so there might be other plans than mine behind it.

-Back to optimizing the build time by using tundr's cache option.
+Back to optimizing the build time by using tundra's cache option.
 So i turn on the `cache: true`.
 I do this at the top of the file, where I instanciate the `tundra` variable.

 ```javascript